 This has a significant negative impact on the bank because it increases the amount of support required for customers who cannot self-serve themselves on information that they require, while the recruitment section does not inspire new applicants to apply for a particular position.

-Additionally, the old website was not particularly mobile friendly, which was a large issue considering that the majority of Cambodian consumers actually prefer to use mobile devices to browse the internet compared to desktop or laptops.
+Additionally, the old website was not particularly mobile-friendly, which was a large issue considering that the majority of Cambodian consumers actually prefer to use mobile devices to browse the internet compared to desktops or laptops.